 Stevens Point (41-10), meanwhile, must battle its way through elimination games to get to the championship, beginning with a Memorial Day noon game against Southern Maine.

 It took a lot of patience, but Linfield’s leadoff man and heart of the order came through in the nick of time against the Pointers.
-Tim Wilson (Jr., Redmond, Wash.) had only one hit all evening, but it was a monster triple that knotted the score at three runs apiece with no outs in the bottom of the eighth.
-A sacrifice fly from Jake Wylie (Jr., Eagle, Idaho) plated the game-winning run, and Kramer Lindell (Jr., West Linn, Ore.) added some insurance with a two-out single to left field that put the Wildcats up by two runs, three outs away from victory.
+Tim Wilson had only one hit all evening, but it was a monster triple that knotted the score at three runs apiece with no outs in the bottom of the eighth.
+A sacrifice fly from Jake Wylie (Sr., Eagle, Idaho) plated the game-winning run, and Kramer Lindell (Sr., West Linn, Ore.) added some insurance with a two-out single to left field that put the Wildcats up by two runs, three outs away from victory.

 "We were hitting the ball hard all game and we knew eventually they’d start falling," Wilson said during the post-game press conference.
 "We just needed one guy to get a big hit and then we knew the rally would start."